milenakapralova/socraticmodels/blogpost.md

 **GT solution:** Potato chips have a salty taste.
 The lemon is not salty.
 Yellow is a color.
 This color is yellow.
 The lemon is yellow.

-> Figure 5: Example of a few-shot CoT task.
-This time the model is prompted to reason about the property of a lemon, but is provided a reasoning example as well.
+> Figure 5: Example of a few-shot CoTR task.
+This time the model is prompted to reason about the property of a lemon, using a solved example for reference.

 #### 3.2.3 Zero-shot VQA